deciduously/music/post.md

 ![cycle gif](https://media.giphy.com/media/F5rQlfTXqCJ8c/giphy.gif)

+Recall above that we saw we're going to run a loop like this:  `for (i = 0; i < 1; i += 0.0001)`.
+If one were to, say, generate all the points along a single cycle of a sine wave like this one, it sure seems like this loop could get the job done.

 In simple cases, a sound at a specific pitch is a result of that sound's frequency.
 The higher the frequency, or closer together the peaks, the higher the pitch.

 ![frequency](https://upload.wikimedia.org/wikipedia/commons/e/ea/Wave_frequency.gif)